cogini/elixir-deploy-template/README.md

     [build-servers]
     web-server

+    [db-servers]
+    web-server

 `[web-servers]` is a group of web servers. `web-server` is the hostname from the `Host` line in your `.ssh/config` file. `[build-servers]` is the group of build servers.
-It can be the same as your web server.
+It can be the same as your web server. `[db-servers]` is the group of database servers, which can be the same.

 If you are using Ubuntu or Debian, add the host to the `[py3-hosts]` group, and it will use the Python 3 interpreter that comes by default on the server.